 The RUN pins have an enable threshold of 1.4V maximum, typically 1.25V with 150mV of hysteresis.
-They control the turn on each of the channels and INTV ${\rm CC}$.
-These pins can be pulled up to $V{\rm IN}$ for 5V operation, or a 5V Zener diode can be placed on the pins and a 10k to 100k resistor can be placed up to higher than 5V input for enabling the channels.
+They control the turn on each of the channels and INTV{CC}.
+These pins can be pulled up to V{IN} for 5V operation, or a 5V Zener diode can be placed on the pins and a 10k to 100k resistor can be placed up to higher than 5V input for enabling the channels.
+There is 1μA pull-up current for each RUN pin.
+The LTM4630-1 will turn on with RUN floating.
+Note that RUN has a 6V Abs Max voltage rating.
 The RUN pins can also be used for output voltage sequencing.
-In parallel operation the RUN pins can be tie together and controlled from a single control.
-See the Typical Application circuits in Figure 23.
+In parallel operation, the RUN pins can be tied together and controlled from a single control.
+See the Typical Applications circuits in Figure 25.